Stress Management -symptoms of stress - dealing with stress

-What causes burnout at work and how to tackle it
+What causes burnout at work and how to tackle it?

 A burnout occurs when you reach a state of exhaustion through prolonged stress and you are overwhelmed mentally, physically and emotionally.
 When experiencing a burnout, you are unable to find pleasure and motivation in going through the work day and fulfilling the role you have chosen for yourself.
 A lengthy burnout harms your career, personal life and the bottom line of your employer.
 Here is how you can recognise a burnout and then work to recover or avoid it.

-RECOGNISE THE PROCESS
+RECOGNIZE THE PROCESS

 Physical: Your first symptoms are unusual tiredness and exhaustion.
 Either there is no time to eat or sleep or excess of either.
 That is nature reacting to stress.
 Soon your health deteriorates and you may experience multiple ailments like headaches, irritable bowels, skin infections and bouts of sickness.